mkdatz/NLPtask_Realyze/README.md

 An elegant solution after I examined the text was that each sentence begins with a double space- "  " as opposed to " ".
 I could simply check for these and this would count as a sentence.

+## Heuristics

+A sentence begins with a double space.

+A word is followed by a single space.

+A paragraph is denoted by a line of whitespace.

 ## Assumptions Made

 Firstly, assume a properly structured .txt file.

 Assume that paragraphs are separated by an "enter"/new line.

-Obviously assume that text is written in English.
+Obviously assume that text is written in proper English.

+Assume sentences are split by a "double space."

 ## Running the solution